Sher-Chowdhury/codingbee_docs/categories/kubernetes/02_hello_world/01_hello_world.md

+## Hello World - Part 2

+We're now going to improve on our existing hello-world example by making our pod accessible directly from our macbook's web browser.
+To do this we need to set up some networking inside our kubecluster.
+To do this we need create objects of the type 'service'.

 **Service:** A service object is used to setup networking in our kube cluster.
 If a running pod exposes a web based gui, then a Service object needs to be set up to make that pod's gui externally accessible.

-And here's what our service object file's content:
+And here's our service object file's content:

 ```yaml
 apiVersion: v1